-The other thing that Cappadocia is famous for is its hot air balloons.
-There are many companies in the area that offer the breathtaking opportunity to drift over the mountains and valleys but Butterfly Balloons is the most universally popular.
-The staff are all incredibly experienced professionals who are committed to giving you the most safe and enjoyable experience possible.
-If possible, definitely try to schedule your trip for sunrise or sunset to truly bask in the panoramas below.
+The other thing that Cappadocia is famous for is hot-air balloons.
+While many companies in the area offer the opportunity to drift over the mountains and valleys, Butterfly Balloons is the most universally popular.
+The staff are incredibly experienced professionals committed to giving you the safest and most enjoyable experience possible.
+Try to schedule your trip for sunrise or sunset to bask in the most beautiful panoramas below.

-As the name suggests, the Rose Valley is a vast and stony valley that extends as far as the eye can see.
-It is ideal for taking awesome photographs and gives you an insight into the variety of climates that Turkey is home to.
-Amazingly, you can also find a tiny café out there, seemingly in the middle of nowhere, that is powered exclusively by solar power so you can stop for a bite to eat as well.
+As the name suggests, the Rose Valley is a vast stony valley that extends as far as the eye can see, making a perfect photo opportunity.
+Keep an eye out for rock-carved churches and countless tracks leading to small villages.
+Explore the loop trail on foot; at the top, you’ll amazingly find a tiny cafe, seemingly in the middle of nowhere, that is powered exclusively by solar energy.
+Cool off with a cold drink and a bite to eat.